eficode-academy/rf-advanced-web-katas/exercises/02-bad-flask-app-intro.md

 - Add `Close Browser` keyword call as your `Suite Teardown` in your test suite file.

 > We're going to write only a single test throughout this training, so a `Test Setup` and a `Test Teardown` would've been perfectly fine in _this_ particular case as well.
-However, it's best practice to open and close a browser only once during your test suite, so they're better to be put in `Suite Setup` and `Suite Teardown`.
+However, it's a best practice to open and close a browser only once during your test suite, so they're better to be put in `Suite Setup` and `Suite Teardown`.
 This way we ensure the browser is opened and closed only once, if we decided to expand our test suite.